hamzaclini/cartes-pdf/README.md

 ANKI style.
 The aim of this pdf is to be printed recto-verso with questions on one side and answer on the other side.

+This app can be accessed on streamlit [here](https://cartes-pdf.streamlit.app/)

 ## Use of FPDF package

 PDF formatting is defined in a .csv file using the template.py class from